How to Calculate Return on Investment (ROI)

 Total Return = [(Current Value - Cost) + Dividends - Expenses]/Cost

-For example, if a stock increased from $100 to $110 over a year, paid out a $4 dividend, and it cost $10 per trade, the equation is:
+For example, if a stock increased from $100 to $110 over a year and also paid you a $4 dividend, but there was a trade fee of $10 when you bought it, the equation is:

 Total Return = [(110 - 100) + 4 - 10]/100 = 0.04